 2010: Bruce Machart - Bruce’s debut novel, The Wake of Forgiveness, is forthcoming from Houghton Mifflin Harcourt in October and has been selected as a Barnes and Noble Discover Great New Writers pick.
 A collection of short stories entitled Men in the Making (also with HMH) will follow in 2011.
 Bruce’s fiction has appeared in Zoetrope, One Story, Story, Glimmer Train, and in numerous anthologies.
 A graduate of the MFA program at Ohio State University, he currently lives and teaches in his hometown of Houston, Texas.

 2009: Robin Black – Robin’s stories and essays have appeared in numerous publications, most recently One Story, Colorado Review, The Southern Review and The Best Creative Nonfiction, Vol. I (Norton, 2007).
-A three time recipient of Special Mention from the Pushcart Prize and First Prize winner of the 2005 Pirate’s Alley Faulkner/Wisdom Writing Competition (Short Story Category), Robin lives in the Philadelphia area with her husband, three children and Tibetan Terrier.
+A three time recipient of Special Mention from the Pushcart Prize and First Prize winner of the 2005 Pirate’s Alley Faulkner/Wisdom Writing Competition (Short Story Category), Robin lives in the Philadelphia area.
 Her first story collection, If I Loved You, I Would Tell You This, was published in 2010.
-She is at work on a novel.
+Her novel, Life Drawing, was published in 2014.

 2008: Saïd Sayrafiezadeh – Saïd Sayrafiezadeh’s essays and short stories have appeared in The New Yorker, Granta, The Paris Review, Columbia Journal of Literature and Art, Open City, and elsewhere.
 His memoir, When Skateboards Will be Free, about his experiences growing up communist in the United States, was chosen as one of the best books of 2009 by The New York Times.
 Saïd lives in New York City.